soignezmoich/vac-engine/README.md

 - `rollback(version)` - Rollback the database to the provided version
 - `create_admin()` - Create a default admin user, the credentials will be logged to STDOUT

+## SSL

+The application MUST be served on HTTPS.

+Two configurations are possible:

+- Put a reverse proxy terminating SSL in front of the application, the application listener will be on HTTP on the given `PORT`.
+- Configure `SSL_KEY_PATH` and `SSL_CERT_PATH` and the application
+  will terminate SSL itself, `PORT` must be 443.

 ## Environment variables